discdiver/uv-demo/uv for Data Professionals.md

 uv is the future and the present of Python virtual environment and package management.

+If you haven't yet tried uv, give it a chance to speed up your development workflows and save time running your CI/CD pipelines.

+At Prefect, we're using uv in more and more places and reaping the benefits.

 ### Additional resources

 - [uv docs](https://docs.astral.sh/uv/)
 - [Good YouTube video](https://www.youtube.com/watch?v=goIwKjsEPOI) on uv with emphasis on its project management features and the source of the stat above on uv's popularity.
 - [Nice uv guide](https://www.saaspegasus.com/guides/uv-deep-dive/).

-If you haven't yet tried uv, give it a chance to speed up your development workflows and save time running your CI/CD pipelines.